Seattle Housing Market: Trends & Prices

 Popular Seattle Neighborhoods

-Like any big city, Seattle has a ton of great neighborhoods to choose from.
+Like any big city, Seattle has many great neighborhoods to choose from.
 But compared with sprawling cities like Los Angeles, Seattle is compact.
 It’s both pedestrian- and bike-friendly and has great public transportation options.

 No matter what neighborhood you choose, it’s likely you’ll be able to take advantage of everything the city has to offer.